TryGhost/docs/content/install/ubuntu.md

 If an install is interrupted or the connection lost, use `ghost setup` to restart the configuration process.

-Use the troubleshooting guide to find solutions to common issues.
+For troubleshooting and errors, use the site search and [FAQ section](https://docs.ghost.org/faq/) to find information about common error messages.

-## Whats next
+## What's next?

 To summarise, in this section you:

 * Setup your server with the required prerequisites
 * Installed NGINX, MySQL and Node.js